-Blogging has unlocked a slew of opportunities for people to connect to one another and share their lives, and the longer people blog the more likely it is that they’ll end up forming a community of blogging “friends” that they connect with on a regular basis.
+Blogging has unlocked a slew of opportunities for people to connect to one another and share their lives, and the longer people blog, the more likely it is that they’ll end up forming a community of blogging “friends” that they connect with on a regular basis.
 Learn how to keep your online identity safe while blogging.

-As wonderful as this community is, it also opens up the doors for online stalkers, or worse, real-life stalkers.
+As beautiful as this community is, it also opens up the doors for online stalkers, or worse, real-life stalkers.
 It’s important for bloggers to use the utmost precaution while blogging, and to avoid oversharing personal information that could fall into the wrong hands.
 When blogging makes sure that you avoid doing these things:

 Using your last name on your blog or for your blog’s email address

 Using your first name generally shouldn’t give you any problems, but using your first and last name makes it easy for people to look you up and find out information about you.
 Keep your last name off of your blog and create an email address solely for your blog that doesn’t use your first or last name.
 Your blog’s domain name is usually a safe bet for your blog’s email address, and this allows your readers to be able to contact you without compromising your privacy.